Herman, Morton, The Architecture of Victorian Sydney, 1964

 Art of Keeping House is a well-researched, lavishly illustrated

-house-keeping issues.
-The book draws on the Historic Houses
+issues.
+The book draws on the Historic Houses Trust's expertise and

-reputable architect advisers.
-Covering house interiors from the
+advisers.
+Covering house interiors from the nineteenth century to

-nineteenth century to the 1950s, the book is arranged along the
+the 1950s, the book is arranged along the components of interior

 Aurora Place: Renzo Piano Sydney